 The Mainzer Theatre’s art collection features a site-specific commissioned mural found in the multi-use space created by local artists, Patricia Pratt and Eddie O. Rodriguez as well as Erik Gonzalez.

 Once known as the “Gateway to Yosemite,” the town of Merced, California was a vibrant cityscape graced by cultural icons such as Marilyn Monroe, Richard Nixon and John F. Kennedy.
-A trio of hotel, event and multifamily spaces in the historic El Capitan Hotel, Mainzer Theatre and The Tioga offer hospitality and culture to visitors passing through and locals here to stay.
+A trio of hotel, event and multifamily spaces in the historic El Capitan Hotel, the Mainzer Theater and the Tioga Apartments offer hospitality and culture to visitors passing through and locals here to stay.
 Captured by the town’s rich history and paired modern themes, NINE dot ARTS intentionally crafted three diverse art collections.
 Intended to serve as a tour guide, the unique artworks ranging from murals to sculptures to vintage photographs walk guests through the stories of the once not-so-sleepy town, showcasing people on their voyage into world-renowned Yosemite National Park and beyond.

 El Capitan Hotel showcases a multitude of artworks from California’s Central Valley artistic talent, with the majority of selected artists being locals of the Central Valley area.
 The intriguing collection of 40 artworks shines a light on the rich history of Merced from the lobby to guest rooms, and also incorporates creations from art professors and students from surrounding universities such as Merced College and College of Sequoia.
 The artwork expands beyond expected artistic approaches, featuring mixed-media installations; time-traveling photography; oil and digital paintings; wood, ceramic and bronze sculptures; printmaking; and textiles.
 Multidimensional installations like Margaret Haden’s ceramic wall display, Ontogenesis, capturing the aerial view of Merced’s natural wonder and tourist-attracting almond orchards, illustrate the majestic beauty of the surrounding environment.